biblicalph/books/Node.js/master-node/001-timers/readme.md

 **Question**

-What is the difference between process.nextTick and setImmediate?
+What is the difference between `process.nextTick` and `setImmediate`?

 **Answer**